1. Main points

 Labour Force Survey reweighting

-Productivity data in this release reflect reweighted LFS data consistent with our Labour market overview, UK: August 2025 bulletin.
+Productivity data in this release reflect reweighted LFS data consistent with our Labour market overview, UK: May 2026 bulletin.
 Whole-economy estimates of second jobs and total hours have been adjusted back to mid-2011.
-This will ensure that headline productivity statistics can be assessed without a discontinuity, for the purposes of the productivity estimates; they are not part of the labour market release.
-Therefore, the adjusted productivity jobs and the adjusted productivity hours worked diverge from the estimates in our Full-time, part-time and temporary workers dataset and our Actual weekly hours worked dataset from 2011 to 2019 provided in August 2025 alongside our Labour market overview, UK: August 2025 bulletin.
+This will ensure that headline productivity statistics can be assessed without a discontinuity.
+This is for the purposes of productivity estimates only and they are not part of the labour market release.
+Therefore, the adjusted productivity jobs and the adjusted productivity hours worked diverge slightly from the estimates in our Full-time, part-time and temporary workers dataset and our Actual weekly hours worked dataset from 2011 to 2019.

 Trendlines and confidence intervals